Usually, this trope is used for comedic effect, because it's hard to see it coming.

 Koyomi (Yomi) from Azumanga Daioh the Animation is reasonably attractive, and has an okay speaking voice, but is quite dreadfully bad at singing, as her friends discovered when she took her turn on a karaoke video game... save for Tomo, who knew, and registered alarm when she announced her intention to sing.
 Which is made even more hilarious by the fact that her actress is actually quite good, as you hear in Yomi's image songs.
 As if Rie Tanaka couldn't sing.

-Pretty much any character dubbed by Sandy Fox will fall into the category of "loli".
+Pretty much any character voiced by Sandy Fox will fall into the category of "loli".

 Sailor Moon's Usagi and Chibi-Usa manage to stun a monster with their screams — and Usagi has it as a weapon in the SNES fighting games.
 The game usage is probably a Mythology Gag, referencing her first fight as Sailor Moon, in which Usagi actually manages to stun a youma and its mind-controlled horde of drained humans with her crying.